Expert Online Therapy for Trauma & PTSD in New Jersey

 How Trauma Counseling In NJ Can Provide Support

-Though you may experience periods in which you feel relatively better, trauma has the ability to resurface and bring back distressing memories and emotions, particularly when triggered by certain circumstances.
+Although you may experience periods in which you feel relatively better, trauma symptoms may resurface and bring back distressing memories and emotions, particularly when triggered by certain circumstances.
 For instance, the anniversary of the traumatic event might intensify your trauma symptoms.

 If your psychological trauma symptoms persist or worsen over an extended period, it’s possible that you are experiencing Post-Traumatic Stress Disorder (PTSD).
 PTSD entails being trapped in psychological shock, struggling to comprehend the event or process emotions.
 With that being said, seeking assistance from a therapist specializing in PTSD can be beneficial.